openvinotoolkit/openvino_tensorflow/README.md

 If you want to leverage Intel® Vision Accelerator Design with Movidius™ (VAD-M) for inference, install [**OpenVINO™ integration with TensorFlow** alongside the Intel® Distribution of OpenVINO™ Toolkit](docs/BUILD.md#install-openvino-integration-with-tensorflow-alongside-the-intel-distribution-of-openvino-toolkit).

-For more details on other modes of installation, please refer to [BUILD.md](docs/BUILD.md)
+For more details on other modes of installation please refer to [INSTALL.md](docs/INSTALL.md), and for build from source options please refer to [BUILD.md](docs/BUILD.md)

 ## Configuration